 The reasons preventing these businesses from becoming data-centric — and, thereby, customer-centric — vary.
 For instance, some have poor data quality (i.e., low data integrity).

-But many of these organizations simply don’t (or can’t) provide easy access to the comprehensive customer data their growth-focused teams — marketing, analytics, customer service, ecommerce, etc. — need to succeed in the modern business climate.
+But many of these organizations simply don’t (or can’t) provide easy access to the comprehensive customer analytics and data-science capabilities their growth-focused teams — marketing, analytics, customer service, ecommerce, etc. — need to succeed today.

 That is, they don’t have a single source of customer truth that enables data democratization:

-The sharing of critical information — including and especially first-party data — to these teams and, in turn, help them make critical business decisions in real time.
+The sharing of critical information — including and especially first-party data and related customer insights and scores — to these teams and, in turn, help them make critical business decisions in real time.

 Develop a comprehensive data democratization strategy.
-More specifically, one that makes unified and actionable first-party data available to all business users responsible for interacting with customers and/or driving business growth — not just technical users.
+More specifically, one that helps business technology users responsible for interacting with customers and/or driving business growth — not just technical users — tap into the power of analytics and data science.

 Data democratization: Key to unlocking revenue and accelerating growth